AlexandreDecan/sismic/docs/time.rst

 Sismic provides three implementations of :py:class:`~sismic.clock.BaseClock` in its :py:mod:`sismic.clock` module.
 The first one is a :py:class:`~sismic.clock.SimulatedClock` that can be manually or automatically incremented.
 In the latter case, the speed of the clock can be easily changed.
-The second implementation is a classical :py:class:`~sismic.clock.WallClock` with no flourish.
+The second implementation is a classical :py:class:`~sismic.clock.UtcClock` that corresponds to a wall-clock in UTC with no flourish.
 The third implemention is a :py:class:`~sismic.clock.SynchronizedClock` that synchronizes its time value based on the one of an interpreter.
 Its main use case is to support the co-execution of property statecharts.

 By default, the interpreter uses a :py:class:`~sismic.clock.SimulatedClock`.
 If you want the